Nervousync/NervousyncUtils/README.md

 ## Configure file manager
 **Class name** org.nervousync.configs.ConfigureManager
 In the process of system development, we often encounter various configuration files.
 To uniformly manage the configuration files in the project, a unified manager of configuration files is provided in the development package.
-Developers can obtain the instance object of the configuration file manager by calling the getInstance static method of ConfigureManager to perform configuration file related operations.
+Developers can get the instance object of the configuration file manager by calling the getInstance static method of ConfigureManager to perform configuration file related operations.
 **Manager initialize**
 By calling the initialize static method of ConfigureManager to initialize the configuration file manager, developers can set the storage location of the configuration file by passing in the parameter "customPath".
 If the parameter "customPath" is null or an empty string, the profile manager will create a folder named ".configs" in the current user's working directory and use this folder as the default configuration file storage path.